-The Producer Guide is here to help you find new products to include in your next restaurant menu and bring local producers and food communities together.
-Below is our complete list of highlighted producers in New York City exclusively for chefs.
+The Producer Guide is here to help chefs and restaurant managers find new products to include in their menu and connect with local suppliers and producers in New York City.

 Finest Foods NY